cocos/cocos-docs/en/asset/model/glTF.md

 The mesh, skeletons, and materials in the SkinnedMeshRenderer component correspond to the transformed glTF mesh, skin, and material assets.

-If the glTF node specifies an initial weight, the converted (skinned) mesh renderer will also carry this weight.
+If the glTF node specifies an initial weight, the converted (skinned) meshrenderer will also carry this weight.

 ### glTF Mesh